fast foods that are okay for kidney disease

 Phosphorus is found in our food in two ways: naturally occurring and added.
 Most people with kidney problems don’t need to worry about the natural kind.
 However, you need to be aware of artificial food additives and their impact on health.

-Plus, you must avoid foods with added phosphorus.
-The body absorbs added phosphorus 80% to 100% faster than phosphorus in its natural form.
+Plus, you must avoid foods with added phosphorus, as it can disrupt kidney health goals.
+The body absorbs added phosphorus 80% to 100% faster than phosphorus in its natural form, which can spike your phosphorus levels.

 Besides, avoiding added phosphates protects your heart and bones.
 To avoid it, check the ingredient list on food labels, especially for fast food.